Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 Car Valve Seals

-Cylinders typically have one or two valves intake and exhaust valves each.
+Cylinders typically have one or two valves inlet and exhaust valves each.

-Valve stem seals are made from durable rubber.
+Valve stem seals are made from resilient rubber.

 1. They sit around the valve stem and prevent pressure from escaping.